Independent Contractors vs. Employees

 Recent lawsuits have been filed against major employers such as NBC, Warner Music Group, Atlantic Records, Grub Hub, Amazon, Uber, Lyft, Fed Ex, Michael Kors, Versace, etc. all claiming worker misclassification.

-If you think you are improperly classified and being denied benefits then contact us at Employment and Consumer Law Group.
+If you think you are improperly classified and being denied benefits then contact us at Employment and Commerce Law Group.
 We are happy to answer any questions that you may have.